May 2019 Convening

 Equity in the Center (EiC) works to shift mindsets, practices and systems in the social sector to increase race equity.
 We envision a future where nonprofit and philanthropic organizations are characterized by a Race Equity Culture, meaning they implement and advance race equity internally while advocating for and centering it in work externally.

-Following the convening, on May 23rd and 24th, EiC will host Racial Equity Institute’s two-day Phase 1 Foundational Training on Historical and Institutional Racism, which highlights historical factors and data analyses driving structural and organizational racism.
+Following the convening, on May 23rd and 24th, EiC will hosted Racial Equity Institute’s two-day Phase 1 Foundational Training on Historical and Institutional Racism, which highlights historical factors and data analyses driving structural and organizational racism.

 Donor Convening: 8:30am to 11:45am on May 22